zenny-chen/TouchJSON/README.markdown

 # Which Is Modified

 TouchJSON here now supports GNUStep framework with MRR mode.
-Now, you may comiple the source code with not only Clang, but also GCC compiler.
+Now, you may compile the source code with not only Clang, but also GCC compiler.

 Besides, the code format is slightly adjusted.